Chuma Edoga

-Chuma Edoga (born May 25, 1997) is an American professional football offensive guard for the Jacksonville Jaguars of the National Football League (NFL).
+Chuma Edoga (born May 25, 1997) is an American professional football offensive guard for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the USC Trojans and was selected by the New York Jets in the third round of the 2019 NFL draft.

 Early life

 Edoga attended McEachern High School.
 He was a starter at left tackle.
 As a junior, he received All-State Class 6A and Student Sports Junior All-American honors.

 As a senior, he received All-State Class 6A, USA Today All-Georgia, Parade All-American, Prep Star All-American Dream Team and Max Preps All-American honors.

 College career

 Edoga accepted a football scholarship from the University of Southern California.
 As a true freshman, he appeared in 13 contests with 2 starts at right tackle.
 He didn't play against Stanford University and in the Pac-12 Championship Game.
 He had wrist surgery after the season.

 As a sophomore, he appeared in 9 games and started in the last 2 contests of the season at left tackle.
 He didn't play against Stanford University, the University of Utah and the University of California.

 As a junior, he started 12 games at right tackle.
 He didn't play against Oregon State University and the University of Utah.

 As a senior, he started 10 games at right tackle.
 He missed 2 contests due to injury, against the University of California and UCLA.